HE24B:

 Primary Chair: Andrew Stewart, University of California Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States

-Co-chairs: Louise C Biddle, University of Gothenburg, Department of Marine Sciences, Gothenburg, Sweden, Matthew H England, Univ New South Wales, Sydney, NSW, Australia and Andrew F Thompson, California Institute of Technology, Pasadena, United States
+Co-chairs: Louise C Biddle, University of Gothenburg, Department of Marine Sciences, Gothenburg, Sweden, Matthew H England, Univ New South Wales, Sydney, NSW, Australia and Andrew F Thompson, California Institute of Technology, Pasadena, CA, United States

 Primary Liaison: Andrew Stewart, University of California Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States